palexand/hnrs190/index.md

 possible.
 If you have a conflict with my office hours, please make an appointment.
 I have an open door policy, you are free to come by whenever you choose.
 If I am busy, I may ask that you come back later, but please don't hesitate to knock!
-My schedule is available online.

 #### Cheating